 - I believe that every method currently in use for in-season free agent acquisition is flawed.
-There is a ridiculously easy solution that I’ve written about numerous times.
+There is a ridiculously easy solution that I’ve written about numerous times (the eBay engine).
 Nobody seems interested enough to at least try it out.

 - I think daily fantasy sports (DFS) are an exciting fantasy variant that requires a different skill set in order to excel.
 I think the manner in which cash winnings are tied to the core game completely bastardizes the experience.
 How do you fix it?
 For starters, make every contest – cash or GPP – single entry.
 That’s a start.

 - Full season fantasy remains the greatest game.
 From my farewell column at BaseballHQ.com: “My carrot is the exhilaration that comes with creating a successful new strategy, nailing a breakout performer that nobody else saw coming and grinding out a tough victory.
 Winning should provide a massive sense of great accomplishment.
 Picking the right players on one night just doesn’t have the same pay-off for me.”

 - Despite leaving Baseball HQ in 2015, moving to Florida in 2016 and turning 60 in 2017, I am not retired and have no intention of retiring any time soon.
 There are still books to write, ideas to innovate and leagues to be won.
 They’ll have to drag me to the shuffleboard courts, kicking and screaming.